Are you thinking of leaving your nine-to-five job and getting into freelancing?

 5. Brace Yourself for Problematic Clients

-6. Start Off with a Low Rate
+6. Start with a Low Rate

 7. Play to Your Strengths

 One of the most common pitfalls for freelancers is that they spread themselves too thin.
 They accept a lot of work that doesn’t play to their strengths.
 To properly position yourself in the market, announce your specialties.
 Assess what is your strongest suit.
 Are you well-versed in Phyton programming?
 Are you a WordPress expert?
 Do you have an impressive creative writing portfolio?
 You should highlight your special skills and experience in your profiles on social media, freelance job boards, your website, and any other platforms.
 Clients are keener on hiring specialists than generalists.

 Thoughts to Ponder

 While there are freelancers who just took the plunge without thinking about planting their stake in the industry, it is still best to know what to expect before making your move.
 Perhaps they did it more out of necessity than choice and could wing it.
 Even so, to be forewarned is to be forearmed.
 So, take heed of our advice on becoming a freelancer because it came from experience.
 What we laid out here is a roadmap that marks the things we encountered along the way on our freelancing journey.
 So, we know they can help you in setting up your venture.
 Next up, you may want to explore a guide on how to get started as a freelance writer.